mako-framework/docs/08_learn_more/00_file_system.md

 	$this->fileSystem->requireOnce('/foo/bar.txt');

 The ```hash``` method generates a hash value using the contents of the given file.
-The default hashing algorith is `sha256` but you can override it using the optional second parameter.
+The default hashing algorithm is `sha256` but you can override it using the optional second parameter.

 	$hash = $this->fileSystem->hash('/foo/bar.txt');

 The ```hmac``` method a keyed hash value using the HMAC method using the contents of the given file.
-The default hashing algorith is `sha256` but you can override it using the optional third parameter.
+The default hashing algorithm is `sha256` but you can override it using the optional third parameter.

 	$hash = $this->fileSystem->hmac('/foo/bar.txt', $secret);